Gespensterwald - Ghost Forest

 The "Nienhäger Holz", a 180 hectare mixed forest, is better known among locals as the ghost forest.
 The forest got its unusual appearance in the course of many years by the salty and humid sea air as well as the wind.

-Mecklenburg-Western Pomerania is rich in unusual natural landscapes.
+Mecklenburg-Vorpommern is rich in unusual natural landscapes.